 "The child care workers, in particular," he said, "have what I call a better setting in which to do their job.
 We watch our budget closely, day to day if you will.
 And we have a great board of directors.
 We all seem to be on the same page."

 It might be summer vacation for the city’s students, but Kinnas noted that the current membership at the facility is pretty consistent throughout the year and that there’s no real decline in activity despite the better weather.
-The veteran members of the YMCA are pretty reliable, Kinnas said, and are a group he’s counted on over the years.

 "Obviously we are always trying to get new members," he said.
 "The goal is to get new members and maintain them as members."